·

 This guide explains how energy marketing works in California, what the actual SGIP program looks like, and how to protect yourself from misleading claims — whether they come in the mail, on your doorstep, or over the phone.

-Why Are There So Many Solar Mailers in California?
+Why Are There So Many Energy Mailers in California?

-California is the largest residential solar market in the country.
-The state also runs one of the most generous battery storage incentive programs in the nation — SGIP (Self-Generation Incentive Program) — which can cover a significant portion of battery installation costs.
+California is the largest residential clean energy market in the country.
+The state also runs one of the most generous energy storage incentive programs in the nation — SGIP (Self-Generation Incentive Program) — which can cover a significant portion of installation costs.

-These two facts create a massive market for solar and battery contractors.
+These facts create a large market for energy companies and contractors.
 To compete, companies use a wide range of marketing strategies: digital ads, door-to-door sales, mailers, postcards, and flyers.
 Some of this marketing is straightforward.
 Some of it pushes the boundaries of what's accurate.

-The California Contractors State License Board (CSLB) has publicly warned consumers about misleading solar advertisements distributed via door flyers, door-to-door sales, and direct mail — including materials that misrepresent state climate policy or claim to offer "free solar."
+The California Contractors State License Board (CSLB) has publicly warned consumers about misleading energy advertisements distributed via door flyers, door-to-door sales, and direct mail — including materials that misrepresent state climate policy or claim to offer something "free."

 What the SGIP Program Actually Is